27 Email Pet Peeves That Tick People Off and Make Email Overload Worse!

 Dirty email messages.
 These are those messages you receive loaded with those darn carets (>>>), or pages and pages of email addresses that weren’t protected using a blind copy feature.
 Is it too much to ask for the sender to clean dirty emails before sending it?
 Would you send a letter out on your company stationery like that?
 You can get rid of carets by pasting the message into Word and using the Find and Replace feature to find a caret and replace all of them with nothing.
 You can get rid of all the email addresses just by deleting.
 Clean it up, then send it.

 Last-minute cancellations.
 Cancelling a meeting at the last minute and letting me know via email.
 I show up, “Oh, didn’t you get my e-mail?”
 When did you send it?
 I left my office two hours ago, and now my whole day is shot.
+Call instead.

 Procrastinators.
 People who wait until the last minute to ask you to do something as if you had nothing else to do.
-You know the work was in a pile on their desk, and while they were digging for something else, they found it, and sent you an email message, marking it urgent.
+You know the work was in a pile on their desks, and while they were digging for something else, they found it, and sent you an email message, marking it urgent.
 Then when the deadline isn’t met, it’s not their fault because they “gave it to you.”

 People who call you instead of checking their email.
-You’ve done your job, and sent an email message to people with information they need.
+You’ve done your job and sent an email message to people with information they need.
 They end up calling you asking for the info because, “I’m too busy to check email.
 Please always call me with the information or at least call me to let me know you sent it.”

 Closely related to this one is people who’ll send you a message, then they call you or come by your desk asking if you received it!
 Paleeze!